WLAN-Pi/wlanpi-profiler/README.md

 # profiler2

-profiler2 is a Wi-Fi client capability analyzer built for the [WLAN Pi](https://github.com/WLAN-Pi/).
+profiler is a Wi-Fi client capability analyzer built for the [WLAN Pi](https://github.com/WLAN-Pi/).

 The primary purpose is to automate the collection and analysis of association request frames.

 It performs two primary functions:

-1. creates a "fake" Access Point
+1. advertises a "fake" Access Point
-2. "profiles" attempted client association requests (which contain claimed capabilities)
+2. "profiles" any attempted client association requests (which contain the client's claimed capabilities)

 ## why?